 It is the policy of Council to annually make contributions to the CRR to ensure that the CRR remains a capital funding source for the future.
 The municipality will determine its future capital financing requirements and transfer sufficient cash to its CRR in terms of this determination.
 The Integrated Development Plan, the municipality's ability to raise external finance and the amount of government grants and subsidies that will be received in future will need to be considered in determining the amount that must be transferred to the CRR.
 Whenever an asset is sold by the municipality, the proceeds on the sale of the assets must be transferred from the Accumulated Surplus to the CRR via the Statement of Changes in Net Assets.
-All proceeds on the sale of land will be transferred from the Accumulated Surplus to the CRR via the Statement of Changes in Net Assets.
-Whenever an asset is purchased out of the CRR an amount equal to the cost price of the asset purchased, is transferred from the CRR into accumulated surplus on the Statement of Changes in Net Assets.
+All proceeds on the sale of land will be transferred from the Accumulated Surplus to the CRR via the Statement of the CRR an amount equal to the cost price of the asset purchased, is transferred from the CRR into accumulated surplus on the Statement of Changes in Net Assets.
 Budgetary contributions will be subject a budget that is funded.